cloudjun/algo/java/DropXbox/README.md

 > - The player has to quit the game to change the region or mode.
 > - Region and Mode are both enums.
+> - Assume an average player will join or quit a game every 5 to 10 minutes.

 **Restful API specification**